 Hearing loss impacts the quality of life for you and your loved ones.
-Hearing loss can be linked to fatigue, social isolation and depression.
+Researchers have linked hearing loss to fatigue, social isolation and depression.
 The good news is, help is available.

 What type of hearing loss do you have?

 Hearing loss of any kind can affect one or both ears and range from mild to profound in severity.
-Hearing loss is commonly categorized into three main types based on the location where it occurs:
+There are three main types of hearing loss based on the location where it occurs:

-Sensorineural hearing loss is most often related to aging and/or exposure to loud noise, either from a sudden loud sound or long-term exposure to a noisy environment.
+Sensorineural hearing loss is most often a symptom of aging.
+It can also occur from exposure to loud noise, both sudden and long term.
 This is known as noise-induced hearing loss.

 Other causes of sensorineural hearing loss include:

-Those suffering with sensorineural hearing loss typically experience a reduced ability to hear a range of sounds and often reduced clarity of speech.
+Sensorineural hearing loss typically causes a reduced ability to hear sounds.
+It can also reduce clarity of speech.

 If hearing aids are not able to overcome damage in the inner ear or auditory nervous system to help you hear well, cochlear implants may be an option.

-Conductive hearing loss refers to hearing loss in the outer ear and/or middle ear and includes the ear canal, ear drum, and the middle ear bones.
+Conductive hearing loss occurs in the outer ear and/or middle ear.
+This includes the ear canal, ear drum, and the middle ear bones.
 Conductive hearing loss may be temporary or permanent, depending on the cause.

-Conductive hearing loss occurs when the pathway for sound to travel from the outer ear and middle ear to the inner ear is blocked.
-It can also occur from conditions that cause the ear drum or middle ear bones to not properly function.
-It can cause full or partial hearing loss.
+A physical blockage causes conductive hearing loss.
+It prevents sound from travelling from the outer and middle ear to the inner ear.
+It can also happen if the ear drum or middle ear bones to not properly function.

-Similar to the symptoms of sensorineural hearing loss, conductive hearing loss will cause a reduced ability to hear sound, but not clarity.
-Often, a sensation of fullness or "plugged" ears is experienced along with tinnitus.
-If an infection is present, pain or drainage may also accompany the hearing loss.
+Conductive hearing loss will cause a reduced ability to hear sound, but not clarity.
+Often, you may experience a sensation of fullness or "plugged" ears along with tinnitus.
+If an infection is present, pain or drainage may also occur.

 Mixed hearing loss

-Mixed hearing loss refers to the presence of both sensorineural and conductive hearing loss.
+Mixed hearing loss is the presence of both sensorineural and conductive hearing loss.
 It occurs in the inner ear and/or auditory nervous system and the outer and/or middle ear.

-Treating mixed hearing loss often starts with determining how to address the conductive component of the hearing loss, which can include antibiotics, removal of excess earwax, or surgery.
-Once the conductive component of hearing loss has been treated, hearing aids are most commonly prescribed to treat residual conductive hearing loss or permanent sensorineural hearing loss.
+Treatment often starts with addressing the conductive component of the hearing loss.
+This can include antibiotics, removal of excess earwax, or surgery.
+Next, your hearing professional may prescribe hearing aids to treat the remaining symptoms.

 How to get help

-If you are experiencing any symptoms indicative of hearing loss, visit a local hearing clinic near you.
-A hearing healthcare professional will give you a hearing test and discuss the best treatment options for you.
+If you are experiencing any symptoms of hearing loss, visit a hearing clinic near you.
+A hearing healthcare professional will give you a hearing test.
+He or she can also discuss the best treatment options for you.